Wild Rivers Recreation Area

 - Day Use: $3.00/day per vehicle.
 An annual day use pass, good for the calendar year, is available for $20.00.

-- Camping: $7.00/night for one vehicle, $10.00 for two.
-Maximum 2 vehicles and 10 people per site.
+- Camping: $7.00/night for up to two vehicles.
+Maximum two vehicles and 10 people per site.
 (Additional vehicles may park in day use parking for $3.00/day.)
 Annual day use passes do not apply to camping fees.

-- Wild Rivers Inner Gorge Primitive, group shelters:$30.00 per day, $40.00 per night.
+- Wild Rivers, La Junta and Aguaje group shelters:$30.00 per day, $40.00 per night.
 Group shelter reservations are made by submitting a request through BLM_NM_TAFO-Admin@blm.gov.

 - Day Use Hours -- 6 a.m. to 10 p.m.
 An overnight camping fee will be required for anyone choosing to remain in the recreation area after the specified day use hours.
 Please observe quiet hours from 10 p.m. to 6 a.m.
 Noise levels on radios should be kept to minimum to not disturb others.